cklewar/form3_rest_api_client/README.md

 * Function will take host, port and protocol
   * host is a mandatory field
-  * port and protocol fields can be initilased with default values
+  * port and protocol fields can be initialized with default values
 * Function will take __Parameters__ struct to initialize "variable" data.

 ```go